BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/ULX3S.md

 OLED screen
 -----------
 ![](Images/SSD1331_on_ULX3S.jpg)
+_SSD1331 OLED display, mechanically fits well on the ULX3S_
 ![](Images/SSD1351_on_ULX3S.jpg)
+-SSD1351 OLED display, connected to the ULX3S with wires_

 It is not mandatory, but it is cool to add a small OLED display.
 You got two options, SSD1331 (top image row) or SSD1351 (bottom image row),